Debi Nova: Early life

-Debi was born on 6 August 1980, in San José, Costa Rica and is of Polish Jewish descent.
+Debi was born on 6 August 1980 in Escazú, San José, Costa Rica and is of Polish Jewish descent.
+She is a second generation Costa Rican, as her grandparents immigrated to Costa Rica from Poland in the 1930s.
 She started playing piano at age four, and played classical music for ten years.
 She became a singer-songwriter and a multi-instrumentalist at the age of 14.
 She moved to Los Angeles at 17 when she signed her first record deal.
 She is a graduate of Los Angeles College of Music.

 Career

 Nova started as a backing vocalist for Gandhi, with whom she had the chance to open for Deep Purple.
 She has also worked with Ricky Martin, with whom she recorded a Spanish version of the song "I Don't Care".
 Nova sang background vocals for Britney Spears in her song "Lace and Leather", from her album Circus.

 In 2004 she scored the number one track on the US Dance Club Songs chart with "One Rhythm".
 A remix of the song was featured on the soundtrack for the EA Sports video game FIFA Football 2005.

 She was featured in projects by Illa J (brother of J Dilla) and Sa-Ra as well as Urban Legend's Tropical Techniques.

-On April 20, 2010, she made her US television debut on Dancing with the Stars.
+On 20 April 2010, she made her US television debut on Dancing with the Stars.
 Nova also participated in the Colgate MaxWhite Charging Up The Music campaign.

 She released her first studio album Luna Nueva in 2010, which featured her single "Drummer Boy".

 In 2011, MTV Latin America awarded her the prize MTV Chiuku for her work in the United Nations campaign "UNITE to end violence against women" organized by UN Women, and in April 2012 she was named ambassador of YUNGA (Youth and United Nations Global Alliance).

 Nova was one-third of the group "LR1" (Latinos are One) for a while, along with Jean Shepherd (of the electro-Latin funk band, Navegante) and Velcro.
-Their single "Maña y Corazón" was produced by Andres Levin and released on September 13, 2011, to kick off Latino Heritage Month.
+Their single "Maña y Corazón" was produced by Andres Levin and released on 13 September 2011, to kick off Latino Heritage Month.

 Nova was selected as the official voice of the Central American Games, San José 2013, with the song "Arriba Arriba" (Get Up, Get Up) and was also invited to participate in the TEDx Joven Pura Vida (Youth Pure Life) conference, where she shared her story, her music and encouraged young people to follow their dreams.